bmish/eslint-doc-generator/README.md

 - Standardize documentation across thousands of ESLint plugins and rules
 - Improve the discoverability of key rule information and thus rule usability
-- Streamline the process of adding new rules by automating part of the documentation
+- Streamline the process of adding/updating rules while ensuring documentation is kept up-to-date
 - Eliminate the custom documentation scripts and tests previously built and maintained by many ESLint plugins

 ## Setup